eventhorizon5/skyscraper/Compiling.md

     make -j4
     ./skyscraper

-# Skyscraper source build for Apple Silicon
+# Skyscraper source build for macOS

 ## If you want to build for Intel(>2020) Macs
 -----------